 Benefits to Chain of Custody Certification

-The Chain of Custody standard will assess if the Applicant’s traceability procedures are in compliance with the standard and their ability to trace back to the certified fishery.
-A successful certification will recognize an Applicant’s commitment to responsibly sourcing seafood from an independently assessed certified fishery.
-The Chain of Custody certificate will help to endorse any marketing claims made by a successful Applicant to attract new customers.
+The Chain of Custody standard will assess if a company’s traceability procedures are in compliance with the standard and their ability to trace back to the certified fishery.
+A successful certification will recognize a company’s commitment to responsibly sourcing seafood from an independently assessed certified fishery.
+The Chain of Custody certificate will help to endorse any marketing claims made by a successful company to attract new customers.

 Who Will Need Chain of Custody Certification

-If an Applicant buys seafood from a certified fishery and wishes to make the certified claim on any of their packaging, Chain of Custody certification is required.
+If a company buys seafood from a certified fishery and wishes to make the certified claim on any of their packaging, Chain of Custody certification is required.

-Every organization that takes ownership of the certified seafood, from the point of first handling after the seafood has been landed, until it is processed into the final consumer product, will need to be certified to the Chain of Custody Standard.
+To make the claim, each organization that takes ownership of the certified seafood, from the point of first handling after the seafood has been landed, until it is delivered to the customer, will need to be certified to the Chain of Custody Standard.
 The types of companies that will be required to apply are:

 - Vessel Groups